truenas/webui/CONTRIBUTING.md

 }
 `

+Once you're satisfied with the changes you have made, it's time to raise a PR.

 ## Raise a Pull Request

 Pull requests required at least one approved review from one of the members of the UI team before they can be merged.
 When you create a new PR, a member of the UI team will be automatically asked to review it.
 Alternatively, you can ask for review from @truenas/ui_team.